1. 12 Red Flags & Warning Signs Your Cash Buyer Is a Scammer

 If you get a request for a refund, be cautious.
 Wait until you can confirm with your bank that the original check didn’t bounce—which may take a couple of weeks to verify.

 References are an important way to verify the trustworthiness of a cash buyer.
 If the cash buyer refuses to provide references or claims they can’t share any with you, it’s a red flag.
+If their references are sketchy and can’t be verified, you need to rethink doing business with this person.
 They could be trying to sell your contact at a mark-up instead of trying to make a legitimate offer.

 Some home buying scams involve tricking homeowners into wiring the buyer funds for a variety of reasons.
 If they want you to wire them money, it’s a sign that you might be interacting with a scammer.